V-boat: V-7—Dolphin

 The penultimate design in the V-boat series was laid down at Portsmouth in June 1930 as V-7 and was launched as two years later.
-With her name changed while she was still on the building slip, she never officially carried the name V-7 during her commissioned life.
+Although her name was changed while she was still on the building slip, she never officially carried the name V-7 during her commissioned service.
 With a length of 319 ft and a displacement only a little more than half that of her three predecessors (1718 LT surfaced, 2240 LT submerged), Dolphin was clearly an attempt to strike a happy medium between those latter ships and earlier S-class submarines, which were little more than large coastal boats.
 The general arrangement of propulsion machinery was identical to that of V-5 and V-6, but even with a surface displacement of only 1,718 tons, Dolphin's scaled-down main engines—rated at 1750 hp each—could only just deliver the surface speed of the larger ships, and her endurance and torpedo load-out were much reduced.
-The torpedo armament was six 21-inch (533 mm) tubes (4 bow, 2 stern), with 18 torpedoes.
+The torpedo armament consisted of six 21-inch (533 mm) tubes (4 bow, 2 stern), with 18 torpedoes.
 A 4-inch (102 mm)/50 caliber deck gun was equipped.
-Dolphins size and weight were nearly ideal for the range and duration of the war patrols that became customary in the Pacific during World War II, and the war-time Gato, Balao, and Tench classes had similar dimensions.
-Portsmouth continued the experiments with welding that were begun on V-4, 5, and 6, and expanded it to include portions of the internal framing, tanks, and outer hull.
+Dolphins size and weight were nearly ideal for the range and duration of the war patrols that became customary in the Pacific during World War II.
+The wartime Gato, Balao, and Tench classes had similar dimensions.
+Portsmouth continued the welding experiments begun on V-4, 5, and 6 and expanded them to include portions of the internal framing, tanks, and outer hull.

-Early in the war, Dolphin made three patrols from Pearl Harbor without notable distinction, and her deteriorating material condition soon restricted her to training duties, first in Hawaii, and then at New London, Connecticut, for the duration of the war.
+Early in the war, Dolphin made three patrols from Pearl Harbor without notable distinction.
+Her deteriorating material condition soon restricted her to training duties, first in Hawaii, and then at New London, Connecticut, for the duration of the war.
 She was decommissioned in October 1945 and sold for scrapping a year later.